 Your solicitor will need a few details about your personal injury before you can officially make a claim.
 Some of the information required will include:

-- A record of how the accident happened
+- A record of how the incident happened

-- The time and date the accident happened
+- The time and date the incident happened

 - The type of injuries you sustained

 - Name and contact details of anyone else involved in the incident